2023: APC ‘misrule’ echoes in Gombe as Borno PDP strategizes to deliver Atiku, others

 Central to the discussion was how to position Atiku, Jajari, all the senatorial candidates in Gombe and Borno, House of Representatives and House of Assembly flag bearers for victory ahead of the forthcoming general elections.

-While declaring the meeting open, Msheila expressed delight for having Durkwa and his teeming supporters into the unstoppable ship of the PDP.
+While declaring the meeting open, Msheliza expressed delight for having Durkwa and his teeming supporters into the unstoppable ship of the PDP.

 According to the PDP NEC member, the coming of Durkwa, Wabilari and host of others was a sign of good things that would happen not only to the people of Southern Borno but also the entire Borno and the country as a whole in 2023.